-According to the World Economic Outlook (April 2023) published by the International Monetary Fund ("IMF"), global growth is expected to fall from 3.4% in 2022 to 2.8% in 2023, before rising modestly to 3.0% in 2024.
-Commodity and energy prices, which rose sharply following Russia's invasion of Ukraine ("conflict in Ukraine"), have moderated and supply chain disruptions continued to show improvement.
-However, geopolitical tensions remain high and side effects from the rapid increase in interest rates are becoming apparent, as banking sector vulnerabilities have come into focus.
+According to the World Economic Outlook (July 2023) published by the International Monetary Fund ("IMF"), global growth is expected to fall from 3.5% in 2022 to 3.0% in 2023 and 2024, with the decline principally driven by advanced economies.
+Commodity and energy prices which soared in 2022 due to supply chain disruptions and Russia's invasion of Ukraine ("conflict in Ukraine") have substantially normalized.
+Although inflation has eased in most countries, it remains high, with divergences across economies and inflation measures.
+Persistent inflation may contribute to continued policy tightening by central banks and increased borrowing costs, further constraining global economic activity.